SiyaHareesh/tp53-variant-analysis/README.md

  - TP53_variants_clinical_annotation.csv

    - Note: The numbers 1_, 2_, 3_ ,etc prefixed before the file names are removed from the respective file names when they are used in a code for analysis.
-   - Note: Files with prefix 2_ and 7_ are not in the data file.
+   - Note: Files with prefix 2_ and 7_ are not in the data folder.

 ---